microsoft/fluentui/rfcs/shared/build-system/06-browser-support-for-v9.md

 ### Cons

-- Incompatible CSS features (`flex gap`) are already present in the library and will need to be refactored.
+- Incompatible CSS features (`flex gap`) are already present in the library and will need to be removed and refactored.

 ## Open Issues

----

 - [#22704](https://github.com/microsoft/fluentui/issues/22704)
 - [#22273](https://github.com/microsoft/fluentui/issues/22273)